-18.6 Additional reserve:
+15.7 Additional reserve:

 The additional reserve includes amounts reserved for claims incurred but not reported for third party liabilities policies at the financial position date in addition to other contingencies and any differences that may arise.
-Provision was based on management's judgment and the company's prior experience at the financial position date.
+Provision was based on management's judgment and the Company's prior experience at the financial position date.

-During the year 2017 and 2016, management of the company decided that the above provision is no longer required which was included within total balance of outstanding claim reserve in addition to claims which were recorded and incurred but not reported reserve, also the provision was reconciled with reinsurance recoverable on outstanding claims.
+During the years 2018 and 2017, management of the Company decided that the above provision is no longer required which was included within total balance of outstanding claim reserve in addition to claims which were recorded and incurred but not reported reserve, also the provision was reconciled with reinsurance recoverable on outstanding claims.